Early Man (film): Plot

-In 2 million B.C. during the Neo-Pleistocene era, an asteroid collides with Earth "near Manchester", causing the extinction of the planet's dinosaurs, but sparing a tribe of cavemen living near the impact site.
+In 2 million BC, during the Neo-Pleistocene era, an asteroid collides with Earth "near Manchester", causing the extinction of the planet's dinosaurs, but sparing a tribe of cavemen living near the impact site.
 Finding a roughly spherical chunk of the asteroid, the cavemen begin to kick it around because it is too hot to hold and invent the game of football.

-"Several eras" later during the Stone Age, the impact site has become a lush valley, inhabited by a tribe of cavemen, including Dug and his pet boar Hognob.
+"Several eras" later during the Stone Age, the impact site has become a lush valley, inhabited by a tribe of cavemen, including Dug and his pet wild boar Hognob.
 One day, Dug suggests to Chief Bobnar that they should try hunting mammoths instead of rabbits as they always do, but Bobnar brushes him off, insisting the uncoordinated tribe would be unable to catch mammoths.
 An army led by Lord Nooth, a Bronze Age governor, drives the tribe out of the valley and into the surrounding volcanic badlands.
-Dug tries to attack them, but falls into a cart and is unknowingly taken to the Bronze city.
+Dug tries to attack them, but falls into a cart and is unknowingly taken to the Bronze Age city.
 There, he is mistaken for a football player.
 To escape, he challenges Nooth's elite local team to a match with the valley at stake and promises that the tribe will work in Nooth's mines forever if they lose.
 Nooth accepts, knowing that he can profit from the match.
 Dug discovers that although his ancestors played football, the other members of his tribe are too dim to understand it.
-They get chased by a giant duck which ends up destroying their only ball.
-Later that night, Dug and Hognob sneak into the Bronze Age city to steal more balls, but are found out by a woman named Goona, who goes to the empty stadium to practise in secret.
+They get chased by a giant duck that destroys their only ball.

+Later that night, Dug and Hognob sneak into the Bronze Age city to steal more balls, but are found out by a female vendor named Goona, who goes to the empty stadium to practise in secret.
 Resentful over the team's exclusion of women, she helps them steal some balls and agrees to coach the cavemen.
 Goona points out that the players on Nooth's team are talented but too egotistical to work together effectively.
 The cavemen improve in skill and teamwork under her coaching.

-Queen Oofeefa sends a message bird informing Nooth of the consequences should the cave team wins.
-To demoralise Dug, Nooth has him brought to the mines and shows him cave paintings made by his tribe's ancestors who, although they had invented the game and taught other tribes to play it, proved so inept at football that they never won a single match to other tribes and eventually gave up the sport.
-Nooth then offers Dug a deal which he later agrees to.
-On the day of the match with Oofeefa in attendance, Dug announces his forfeiture as part of the deal which spares the rest of the tribe and agrees to take their place in the mines alone.
+Queen Oofeefa sends a message bird informing Nooth of the consequences should the cave team win.
+To demoralise Dug, Nooth has him brought to the mines and shows him cave paintings made by his tribe's ancestors who, although they had invented the game and taught other tribes to play it, they never won a single match to other tribes and eventually gave up football.